abir0/amazon-products-analytics/README.md

 ## 📦 Cloud Deployment

-The project is containerized and can be deployed to any cloud provider that supports Docker containers.
+This project is containerized and can be deployed to any cloud provider that supports Docker containers.

 Here's my way of deploying this app using AWS: